 In the Backup Appliance Configuration section of the page, click Download Snapshot.

-The configuration snapshot is saved to your default download location.
+The configuration snapshot is saved to your default download location as follows:

-Note that appliance configuration files names are constructed as follows:
+Appliance configuration file names saved are constructed as follows:

 •Appliance snapshot - FileDirector_Snapshot_<appliance name>_<date+time>